-To learn more about the prior learning credit process, begin by completing the The Council for Adult and Experiential Learning (CAEL)/LearningCounts Prior Learning Credit Predictor.
+To learn more about the prior learning credit process, begin by completing the Credit Predictor.
 Bring the Predictor results to your Admissions representative, who will forward them to an Academic Advisor.

 Students enrolled in the LPN to B.S.N., Medical Assistant, Patient Care Technician, Practical Nurse, Surgical Processing Technician, and Surgical Technology programs should refer to their respective Healthcare Supplements for additional information regarding credit for prior learning.